Player's Guide Index

 After a Contract, the GM decides which of the surviving Contractors succeeded and which ones failed.
 Those who succeed are granted a Gift that awakens their supernatural Powers.
 GMs are given rewards for running Contracts that they can use to enhance their own Contractors.

 The GameMaster's Manual contains ample guidance on how to act as the GM.

 Players create and play characters known as Contractors: ambitious, competent individuals who willingly risk their lives on Contracts in exchange for power.
 In general, all Player Characters in The Contract are Contractors.

 A Contractor's capabilities and weaknesses are represented through a variety of stats which are assigned numerical values at Character Creation.
-Their Attributes (Brawn, Intelligence, Wits, Charisma, Dexterity, Perception) and Abilities (Science, Firearms, and Athletics to name a few) are used when rolling dice to determine whether or not they succeed any risky actions they attempt.
+Their Attributes (Brawn, Intellect, Charisma, Dexterity, Perception) and Abilities (Science, Firearms, and Athletics to name a few) are used when rolling dice to determine whether or not they succeed any risky actions they attempt.